Sagres The Algarve, Portugal Travel Guide

 Once the Moorish capital of the Algarve, Silves is a town steeped in history.
 It features a magnificent red-sandstone castle and a Gothic cathedral, both testaments to its important past.

-A historic town nestled in a valley, dominated by the ruins of a Moorish castle on a hilltop.
+A historic town nestled in a valley, controlled by the ruins of a Moorish castle on a hilltop.
 Aljezur is known for its sweet potatoes (Batata Doce de Aljezur) and its proximity to surf beaches like Arrifana and Monte Clérigo.